skl7028320/UdaCity_DSA_P2/explanation_5.md

 O(n) where n is the number of node in the subtree.

 ## Space complexity
-Space complexity is constant because no extra space used is in relation with input size.
+Space complexity of Trie is O(m) where m is the number of word in the Trie.